England: Transport

 Rail transport in England is the oldest in the world: passenger railways originated in England in 1825.
-Much of Britain's 10000 mi of rail network lies in England, covering the country fairly extensively, although a high proportion of railway lines were closed in the second half of the 20th century.
-There are plans to reopen lines such as the Varsity Line between Oxford and Cambridge.
-These lines are mostly standard gauge (single, double or quadruple track) though there are also a few narrow gauge lines.
+Much of Britain's 10000 mi of rail network lies in England, covering the country fairly extensively.
 There is rail transport access to France and Belgium through an undersea rail link, the Channel Tunnel, which was completed in 1994.

+Great British Railways is a planned state-owned public body that will oversee rail transport in Great Britain from 2024.
+The Office of Rail and Road is responsible for the economic and safety regulation of England's railways.
 Crossrail was Europe's largest construction project with a £15 billion projected cost, opened in 2022.
-High Speed 2, a new high-speed north–south railway line, projected in 2015 to cost £56 billion is to start being built in 2020.
+High Speed 2, a high-speed north–south railway line, is under construction since 2019.

-England has extensive domestic and international aviation links.
-The largest airport is Heathrow, which is the world's busiest airport measured by number of international passengers.
-Other large airports include Gatwick, Manchester, Stansted, Luton and Birmingham.
+There is a rapid transit network in two English cities: the London Underground, and the Tyne and Wear Metro in Newcastle upon Tyne, Gateshead and Sunderland.
+There are several extensive tram networks, such as the Manchester Metrolink, Sheffield Supertram, West Midlands Metro, Nottingham Express Transit, and Tramlink in South London.
+England also has extensive domestic and international aviation links.
+The largest airport is Heathrow, which is the world's second busiest airport measured by number of international passengers.

 By sea there is ferry transport, both local and international, including from Liverpool to Ireland and the Isle of Man, and Hull to the Netherlands and Belgium.
 There are around 4400 mi of navigable waterways in England, half of which is owned by the Canal & River Trust, however, water transport is very limited.
 The River Thames is the major waterway in England, with imports and exports focused at the Port of Tilbury in the Thames Estuary, one of the United Kingdom's three major ports.